Author Archives: HVAC Webmasters

 Optimizing HVAC Photos For Web Use

-Whether you take original photos or download stock images online, you’ll need to optimize them for web use.
-With images captured via smartphone, you can use Dropbox or email to upload the files to the internet, at which point you can access them on your computer and make the necessary changes.
+Whether you take original photos or download stock images online, you must optimize them for web use.
+With images captured via smartphone, you can use Dropbox or email to upload the files to the internet; at this point, you can access them on your computer and make the necessary changes.

 Modern cameras usually come with a USB cord to upload photos onto your PC or Mac, while stock images downloaded from the internet are already on your hard drive.